 Sign up your whole grade (minimum 4 classes) and receive a 10% discount!

 Booking and Logistics

 - Our educators can join your remote classroom platform or host you and your students on our Zoom account

-- Livestream workshops serve a maximum of 30 students per session
+- Virtual field trips serve a maximum of 30 students per session

-- Our livestream workshops include 60 minutes of content.
+- Our virtual field trips include 60 minutes of content.
 They may be scheduled as a single 60-minute class or split into shorter sections of 20-30 minutes each over multiple days.

-- Workshops are available Monday-Friday starting at 9:00AM
+- Programs are available Monday-Friday starting at 9:00AM

 - All workshops include extension activities that you can use on your own after the program.

 - For more information, email us at Education@MoPOP.org or submit the inquiry form below.